Elblinator/instanz-status-repo/plan.md

  - Kalender Funktion, first try Nextcloud
  - (./agenda ssh-key zugriff, darf ich soll ich?)

-  # needs fixing:
- - if a instanz is selected while filtering, the name needs to be directly clicked on, the general area will disply the Instanz's name but not go to the wanted page

  # Log (backend):
  - Hinzufügen Log wer war überhaupt da
  - Log wer hat etwas an den Instanzen verändert (?)